Immersive Technology With Mixed Reality for Manufacturing Industry

 1. The Unforeseen Challenges in Global Manufacturing

-As per a UN report published in 2020, there has been a 9% year-on-year decline in the global production and manufacturing output.
+As per a UN report, there has been a 9% year-on-year decline in the global production and manufacturing output.
 The manufacturing industry was already facing issues due to trade tensions and the pandemic led to further decline.

 Based on our client interactions and updates from various industry sources, some of the business problems introduced due to the pandemic in the manufacturing sector are: